 Founded by four students from the Conservatory of Paris, all first prize laureates in both instrument and chamber music, the Parisii Quartet recently celebrated its 40th anniversary.

-The keystone in their itinerary, the search of the perfect sound and profound conviction that music needs to be lived from the inside, is legated to the Parisii Quartet from its master, Maurice Crut, brilliant representative of the French-Belgian tradition and member of the renowned Pascal Quartet.
+The keystone in its itinerary, the search of the perfect sound and profound conviction that music needs to be lived from the inside, is legated to the Parisii Quartet from its master, Maurice Crut, brilliant representative of the French-Belgian tradition and member of the renowned Pascal Quartet.

-Based on a shared ambition of excellence and eclecticism, over the years the Parisii musicians develop a repertoire of impressive breadth and unequaled quality of interpretation, undoubtedly placing them amongst the greatest.
-The Parisii Quartet remains to date the only string quartet worldwide offering a live performance of the incredibly complex full works of P. Boulez “Book for string quartet”.
+Based on a shared ambition of excellence and eclecticism, over the years the Parisii musicians develop a repertoire of impressive breadth and unequalled quality of interpretation, undoubtedly placing them amongst the greatest.
+Convinced by the importance of supporting musical creation, the Parisii musicians actively contribute to reveal a number of contemporary composers.

 The Parisii Quartet’s discography faithfully reflects its musical itinerary, distinguishing itself for its breadth and eclecticism.
-While offering grand integrals such as Beethoven, Brahms and Webern, its first recordings are dedicated to the French repertoire (J. Ibert, A. Roussel, G. Tailleferre, G. Pierné, C. Franck, G. Fauré) over which the Quartet enjoys unanimous recognition throughout the world.
-Its discography also largely leaves room for a contemporary repertoire with numerous original works (G. Amy, G. Pesson, E. Canat de Chizy) as well as the rediscovery of key works from the 20th century (R. Hahn, P. Menu, P. Boulez).
+While offering grand integrals such as Beethoven, Brahms and Webern, its first recordings are dedicated to the French repertoire (J. Ibert, A. Roussel, G. Tailleferre, G. Pierné, C. Franck, G. Fauré), over which the Quartet enjoys unanimous recognition throughout the world.
+Its discography also largely leaves room for a contemporary repertoire with numerous original works (G. Amy, G. Pesson, E. Canat de Chizy), as well as the rediscovery of key works from the 20th century (R. Hahn, P. Menu, P. Boulez).

-Arnaud Vallin, first violin | Doriane Gable, second violin | Dominique Lobet, viola | Jean-Philippe Martignoni, cello
+Arnaud Vallin, first violin | Florent Brannens, second violin | Dominique Lobet, viola | Jean-Philippe Martignoni, cello